How Americans Think About Health Care and Insurance

 Abstract:

-This paper investigates how Americans perceive and reason about health insurance policies through two large-scale surveys and experiments conducted in 2019 and 2025.
-We elicit open-ended considerations, measure factual knowledge, and examine views on equity, fairness, efficiency, and different policies.
-We also provide respondents with randomized information about health insurance and health policy.
-Respondents consistently emphasize costs, affordability, and access as their main concerns.
-There is broad agreement about efficiency-related effects: most believe that expanding coverage increases preventive care use or reduces job-lock.
-However, perceptions diverge on broader “spillover” benefits—such as reduced disease spread and better community health—which Democrats tend to view more positively.
-Views on equity are also largely aligned, with widespread recognition that health outcomes are not fully under individual control and that financial protection reduces stress, though there are partisan gaps in how much low-income households should be helped to afford insurance.
-Partisan gaps are much larger when it comes to policy preferences.
-Democrats show stronger support for single-payer systems, expanded coverage, and greater government involvement, while Republicans express more satisfaction with the current system and prefer limited government roles.
-These differences stem less from contrasting efficiency or fairness beliefs and more from fundamentally different views of government and its proper scope.
-Our experimental evidence underscores the power of concrete, program-specific information.
-Abstract messages about efficiency or equity in 2019 had little effect, whereas in 2025, targeted information about Medicare and Medicaid significantly increased support for more government provided health insurance and expansion of existing programs, including among Republicans.
-Overall, the results suggest that detailed, positive program-based information can meaningfully shift public attitudes toward greater acceptance of government-provided health insurance, perhaps because such information can address the differences in views about government itself.
+This paper examines how Americans perceive and reason about health insurance policies using two largescale surveys and experiments from 2019 and 2025.
+Across both, respondents consistently prioritize costs, affordability, and access.
+There is broad agreement that expanding coverage increases preventive care, reduces job-lock, and improves health, though views diverge on broader spillover benefits, which Democrats assess more favorably.
+Equity views are largely aligned—most recognize that health outcomes are not fully within individual control—but partisans differ on how strongly to prioritize helping low-income households.
+Partisan gaps are largest on policy preferences.
+Democrats favor single-payer systems and greater government involvement; Republicans prefer the status quo and limited government.
+These differences stem less from divergent efficiency or fairness beliefs than from fundamentally different views about government’s proper role.
+Experimental evidence highlights the power of concrete, program-specific information.
+Abstract efficiency or equity messages in 2019 had little effect, but in 2025, targeted information about Medicare and Medicaid significantly increased support for government-provided insurance—even among Republicans.
+The results suggest that detailed, positive program-based messaging can. meaningfully shift public attitudes, potentially by addressing underlying skepticism about government itself.